Niewidzialny84/PathFighters/README.md

 ### How to run game

-To run the game simply use provided .exe file in the releases zip.
+To run the game simply install it with the provided setup file and run the created .exe file.

 ### Description of game